Set up Windows Mixed Reality

 - Place your Bluetooth dongle in a port that has a clear line of sight to your controllers, and far from plugged in USB 3.0 devices.
 USB 3.0 is known to have RF interference with Bluetooth (read this paper from Intel for more details).
 USB 2.0 ports may work better for your Bluetooth dongle.

 - Make sure your Bluetooth dongle is not plugged into a USB port adjacent to your HMD's USB cable.
-The HMD's cable has been known to cause interference with Bluetooth dongles as well.
+The headset cable has been known to cause interference with Bluetooth dongles as well.
 Plug the dongle into the front USB port on your PC for best results.

 Set up your room boundary

-The next step is to choose a room scale or desk scale experience:
+Choose a room scale or desk scale experience:

 Option 1: Set me up for all experiences (also known as room scale) will allow you to walk around the room and is the most immersive mixed reality experience.
 We recommend you at clear at least 5 foot x 7 foot (1.5 meters x 2 meters) of space for mixed reality.